Business and Other Risks

 (16)Labor Management

-The Group employs approximately 27,000 people and hires a large number of new employees each year.
+The Group employs approximately 28,000 people including overseas segment and hires a large number of new employees each year.
 Therefore, disputes with employees regarding occupational health and safety, employment relationships, and other issues may affect the Group’s business operations and earnings.

 The Group has adopted the following Our Values as part of the TechnoPro Group’s Philosophy Framework: